d3ward/toolz/README.md

 # Toolz

-A set of web tools to check, verify, and test.

 ## Ad Block Test  [Link](https://d3ward.github.io/toolz/src/adblock)
 Check if your adblock is blocking enough hosts ( not ads ) With a simple UI check how much yoou blocked , the tool try to connect to most common domains for a couple of category ( Ads,Analytics,Error Tracking and Social)

 ## 100vh Viewport Units Test [Link](https://d3ward.github.io/toolz/src/units)